ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Data generation

 Following the data generation process outlined above, we have generated a total of 105,887 forward models in Ariel Tier-2 resolution.
 26\% of them are complemented with results from atmospheric retrieval (following a generic setting as described in Section \ref{sec:retrieval}).

 Figure \ref{fig:two_distribution} shows the distribution of mean transit depth (red) overlapped with the distribution of feature height (orange).
 The former served as a proxy of the diverse planetary classes present in the dataset.
 The characteristic dichotomy stemmed from current demographics studies\footnote{Latest studies show that Super-Earth sized planets are prevalent while there is a deficiency in the population of sub-Neptunes.} and selection bias in our observation technique \footnote{Transit technique tends to favour larger planets.}.
-The latter is calculated from the difference between the maximum and minimum transit depth of each spectrum, it served as a proxy of the ``strength" of the molecular features presented in the spectra, e.g. the peaks and troughs as seen in Figure \ref{fig:sensitivity} and Figure \ref{fig:retrieval_ariel}.
+The latter is calculated from the difference between the maximum and minimum transit depth of each spectrum, it served as a proxy of the ``strength" of the spectroscopic features presented in the spectra, e.g. the peaks and troughs as seen in Figure \ref{fig:sensitivity} and Figure \ref{fig:retrieval_ariel}.
+We note that an SED with linear slope will also produce a non-negligible feature height value, which is still considered as spectroscopic feature in our case.
 The two quantities are closely linked to our targets of interest, which means that any successfully model not only need to account for the inter-variation between different spectra , it also needs to take into account the intra-variation across wavelength channels, which is always 1-3 orders of magnitude smaller than the variation in mean transit depth.

 Next we will look at results from atmospheric retrieval.
 The quality of the retrieved product is closely related to the information content of individual spectrum, which is a function of the wavelength coverage, size of the spectral bin, observational uncertainties and the abundance of the molecule.
 Figure \ref{fig:PVT} compares the retrieval results against the input values of the 6 targets of interest (H$_2$O, CO$_2$, CH$_4$, CO, NH$_3$, Temperature).
 Each data point in every subplot represents a single spectrum and is colored in accordance to the size of the inter-quartile range (IQR)\footnote{Here we define IQR as the difference between the 84th and the 16th percentile.}.
 Points lying along the diagonal line - those that are retrieved correctly - tend to have tighter constraint, while points that deviate from the diagonal line tend to entail larger uncertainties.
 For most gases there is a transition region where molecules at certain abundance level starts to depart from the diagonal line.
 The extent and onset of the transition region is a function of the instrument specification (e.g. its detection limits), the composition of the atmosphere and the strength of the molecular absorption. \citet{Changeat_2020} pioneered an initial study of this transition region and derived the detection limit for each gas based on the size of the errorbar obtained.
 Here, we find similar results, and the detection limits of Ariel correspond to the region where all the retrieved values from Figure \ref{fig:PVT} deviate from the diagonal line (associated with colors from green to red).